styvane/orderbook/README.md

 ------------
 The only requirement for this is Rust.

-Additional you can install [bunyan-rs](https://crates.io/crates/bunyan)
+Additional you can install [bunyan-rs](https://crates.io/crates/bunyan) to better visualize the logs.

 Run
 ---

 To run this, we need a configuration see [settings](settings).
 However the default configuration should be enough.
-To better visualize the logs.

 Run the following command in two different terminals.